tewidis/HPCA/markdown/cache_coherence.md

 3. C2 writes, C1: I, C2: M
     * Repeats
     * Data is moving between caches, but memory is also written each time
-4. C1 read, C2 responds withd data
+4. C1 read, C2 responds with data
     * C1: S, C2: S
 5. C3 read, memory provides data
     * We can avoid this memory read by having another cache respond